 Find the answers to common questions about using the STAT to support your SATAC application.
 For questions about a STAT sitting, contact ACER.

-There are no lower or upper age limits on sitting the STAT.
-You cannot use a STAT result for entry to undergraduate courses if you do not meet the minimum age requirement for the STAT pathway.
+There are no age limits on sitting the STAT.
+However, you cannot use a STAT result for entry to undergraduate courses if you do not meet the minimum age requirement for the STAT pathway.

-You must be at least 18 years of age before 1 February in the year of entry to the course.
+You must be at least 18 years old by 1 February in the year you start the course.

 For entry to an undergraduate course starting in midyear or a later teaching period

-You must be at least 18 years of age before 1 July in the year of entry to the course.
+You must be at least 18 years old by 1 July in the year you start the course.

 For entry to a TAFE SA higher education course